Katrina Weidman

 Katrina Weidman (born March 2, 1983) is an American paranormal investigator who began her career appearing on the A&E series Paranormal State (2007–2011) while a student at Pennsylvania State University.
 She has since co-starred with Nick Groff on Paranormal Lockdown (2016–2019) and Portals to Hell (2019–2022) with Jack Osbourne.

 Life and career

 Weidman was raised in Doylestown, Pennsylvania.
 Her interest in the supernatural began in childhood, as she grew up in a house she believed was haunted.

 Weidman attended Pennsylvania State University, where she joined the PRS, whose investigations were the basis of the A&E series Paranormal State.
 Weidman worked as the PRS's case manager between 2006 and 2011.

 In 2016, Weidman began appearing with Nick Groff on the Destination America series Paranormal Lockdown, in which the duo spend 72 hours inside a haunted location with only their camera man and no access to the outside world.
 From 2019 to 2022, she co-starred with Jack Osbourne on the series Portals to Hell.

 In 2024, Weidman and fellow investigator Heather Taddy began developing a new series Mysteries on the Map.

+In 2025, Weidman replaced Jayne Harris on Celebrity Help!
+My House Is Haunted from Season 5, Episode 5 onwards.